Haman County: Tourism

-Haman-gun is not known for its tourism industry and tourists from other countries are rare.
-However, There are a number of historical sites, temples and mountains to explore in the county.
-Haman-gun has a number of good places to hike.
-Chief amongst them is Yeohang-san (770m) located in Yeohang-myeon, Jueseo-ri.
-It is located in Yeohangsan Provincial Park in Yeohang-san on secondary Rural Road 1021 which branches off Highway 79.
+Haman-gun is not known for its tourism industry and visitors from other countries are rare, but the county does have historical sites, temples and mountains to explore.
+For example, Haman-gun has good places to hike led by Mount Yeohang (770m) in the village of Jueseo-ri in the township of Yeohang-myeon at Yeohangsan Provincial Park in Yeohangsan on secondary Rural Road 1021, which branches off Highway 79.
 There are four hiking courses originating at different points.
-Two other peaks in Haman are Bangeosan in Gunbuk-myeon and Jakdaesan in Chriwon-myeon, Ungok-ri.
+Two other peaks are on Mount Bangeo in Gunbuk-myeon and Mount Jakdae in Chriwon-myeon, Ungok-ri.

 The Ancient Tomb Complex in Dohang-ri and Malsan-ri in Gaya-eup is another site worth seeing in Haman.
-It contains around 1000 tombs in mound form which are supposedly the tombs of kings.
-The largest royal tomb is Tomb 34.
-It is 39.3m in diameter and 9.7m in height.
+It contains around 1,000 tombs in mound form that are supposedly the tombs of kings.
+The largest royal tomb is Tomb 34 at 39.3m in diameter and 9.7m in height.
 There is also a museum that accompanies the park.
 The exhibits are in Korean so admission is free for foreign visitors.

 Ipgok County Park in Sanin-myeon, Ipgok-ri is also a particular area of interest in Haman.
 It can be reached by taking bus 252-2 and 114-1 from any bus stop in Gaya going towards Jung-ri and Masan.
 It is 4 km from the town center.
 It is the biggest reservoir in Haman with a circumference of 4 km.
 There are a number hiking paths and it is frequently visited by local families and fishermen on the weekends.
 There are also some multiple purpose grounds for soccer and volleyball.
 It is a nice place to visit in spring to see the azaleas and in the fall to see the changing leaves.
 Hamju Park in Gaya-eup, Dohang-ri is another place the locals visit for leisure.
 There is also a stadium there and sports facilities.